 Inkjet printers with more cartridges will provide a greater depth of color and much better shading than a printer with only 2-cartridges.
 Extrapolate that further, and a 6-ink setup is better than a 4-ink one.
 And we can go on following this pattern.

 Laser printer configuration is slightly different.
 We don’t think you will want to buy a laser printer if you are specifically looking at image printing.
 They are better for document printing.
 If it is black and white printing you are looking for, it is better to get a 1-toner printer.
 If color documents are required, you will need a laser printer with 4 toner cartridges.

 If you are looking for a printer that will sit in a busy office, consider laser printers to be the first option.
 These tend to have faster print speeds.

 You can find inkjet printers with fast print speeds.
 Still, generally speaking, an inkjet that runs as fast as an entry-level laser printer will likely cost a lot more money.

 d) Monthly Duty Cycle

-Pay attention to the monthly duty cycle figure.
+Pay attention to the monthly duty cycle figure before looking for printers that work with linux.
 This will tell you whether the printer is better suited to gentle home use or the hustle and bustle of a busy office space.

 A printer with a duty cycle of 1000 pages won’t last long in a workplace that requires heavy printer use.
 If that is where you need the printer, consider a machine that has a monthly duty cycle in the tens of thousands.